+STOP-UNLOAD...

-STOP-UNLOAD When the STOP-UNLOAD THERE ARE NO TIESRESULTS command is given after the 24th ARE FINAL shot, the 1 st and 2 nd place competitors must insert safety flags THE BRONZE MEDAL WINNER, WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown); THE SILVER MEDAL WINNER, WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown); and THE GOLD MEDAL WINNER, WITH A SCORE OF (final score), IS (Competitor's Name) FROM and ground their rifles.
-After the last shot, the Range Officer or Announcer must immediately recognize the first three place winners as soon as the 3 rd place finisher can be brought back to the firing line (Hometown).
+THERE ARE NO TIES...RESULTS ARE FINAL

+THE BRONZE MEDAL WINNER.
+WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown): THE SILVER MEDAL WINNER, WITH A SCORE OF (final score), IS (Competitor's Name) FROM (Hometown): and THE GOLD MEDAL WINNER, WITH A SCORE OF (final score).
+(Competitor's Name) FROM (Hometown).

+When the STOP-UNLOAD command is given after the 24th 1st the and 2nd place shot. competitors must insert safety flags and ground their rifles.

+After the last shot, the Range Officer or Announcer must immediately recognize the first place three winners as soon as the 3rd place finisher can be brought back to the firing line

 IS THE LINE CLEAR?

-YOU MAY REMOVE YOUR EQUIPMENT FROM THE FIRING LINE After recognizing the place winners, the line must be cleared (all actions open, safety flags inserted), and equipment removed from the firing line.
-THANK YOU FOR ATTENDING TODAY'S SMALLBORE RIFLE PRONE FINAL!
-The Range Officer or Announcer may make appropriate closing remarks or announcements.
+YOU REMOVE YOUR MAY EQUIPMENT FROM THE FIRING LINE

+After recognizing the place winners, the line must be cleared (all actions open, safety flags inserted), and equipment removed from the firing line.

+TODAY'S SMALLBORE RIFLE PRONE FINAL!

+THANK YOU FOR ATTENDING | The Range Officer or Announcer mav make closina appropriate remarks or announcements.

-IF THERE IS A TIE FOR ANY PLACE TO BE ELIMINATED, THE RANGE OFFICER SHALL CONDUCT A SHOT-BY-SHOT SHOOT-OFF USING THESE COMMANDS:
+IF THERE IS A TIE FOR ANY PLACE TO BE ELIMINATED.
+THE RANGE OFFICER SHALL CONDUCT A SHOT-BY-SHOT SHOOT-OFF USING THESE COMMANDS:

-THERE IS A TIE FOR Xth PLACE BETWEEN THE ATHLETES ON POSITIONS X AND Y (identify firing points) THESE COMMANDS ARE FOR POSITIONS X AND Y ONLY FOR THE TIE-BREAKING SHOT LOAD(5 second pause) START If there is a tie, the tie-breaking shot must be completed before any comments are made about competitors' scores and rankings.
+THERE IS A TIE FOR Xth PLACE BETWEEN THE ATHLETES ON POSITIONS X AND Y (identify firing points)

+THESE COMMANDS ARE FOR POSITIONS X AND Y ONLY

+FOR THE TIE-BREAKING SHOT...
+LOAD....(5 second pause) ...START

+If there is a tie, the tie-breaking shot must be completed before any comments are made about competitors' scores and rankings.
 Any finalists on the line who are not involved in the tie must stand by while the tie-breaking shot(s) is conducted.

-After 30 seconds: STOP (The results of the tie-breaking shot are announced; this is followed by comments about competitors' scores and rankings) The final will resume immediately after the announcements.
+(The results of the tie-breaking shot are announced; this is followed by comments about competitors' scores and rankings) The final will resume immediately after the announcements.